 Directors’ Service Agreements are referred to as “Directors’ Service Contracts” in the Companies Act 2006 but the difference is in name only.
 This Director’s Service Contract – Including Bonus & Share Option Arrangements contains the basic terms and conditions which may be used by a company in employing a director who is entitled to a bonus and to participate in the company’s share option scheme.
-It includes a payment in lieu of notice (PILON) provision at clause 14.5.
+It includes a payment in lieu of notice (PILON) provision.
 Previously, a version of this employment contract was available without a PILON clause.
 This version has now been removed, as with effect from 6 April 2018, all PILONs, regardless of their nature, are to be treated as earnings subject to income tax and Class 1 NICs.
 Click here for more information.

 This employment contract has a General Data Protection Regulation (GDPR)-compliant data processing clause.
 After 25 May 2018, employers must use this clause, as employers will not be able to rely on existing generic consent clauses.

 An executive director, for example, a finance director or a managing director is both an officer of the company and an employee.
 As such, he or she will require an employment contract.

 This director’s contract includes both an entitlement for the director to participate in the company’s share option scheme as well as an entitlement to be paid a bonus.
 The director’s entitlement to participate in the company’s share option scheme has been included but drafted deliberately broadly.
 This is because a company should avoid binding itself to provide a share benefits plan which it may not be able to deliver in future.
 In addition, if employees have a contractual right to a particular share plan, they may need to consent to any changes the company may subsequently wish to make to that plan.